jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 Sometimes I fall behind and the question load can be overwhelming.
 Here are some strategies:

-* **Bang through the questions.** There's no substitute to just putting in the time.
+* **Put in the time.** There's no substitute to just putting in the time.
   Glancing at the info and rating it a 1 is better than ignoring it forever.
   Try to just remember one bit of info and then move on.
-* **Do Fewer questions** and focus on a few topics.
+* **Do Fewer questions.** and focus on a few topics.
 Otherwise, you might feel like you're getting punched from every direction as random topics hit you.
   * Above the calendar, click "More Options" > "Do Fewer Questions".
-* **Spread out questions** over the coming days/weeks.
+* **Spread out questions.** over the coming days/weeks.
   * You can only spread Review and Catchup questions (not Study).
   * Above the calendar, click "More Options" > "Spread Out Questions".
-* **Switch to Normal Mode** to focus on a smaller set of the highest yield material.
+* **Switch to Normal Mode.** to focus on a smaller set of the highest yield material.
   * Normal mode contains about half the number of questions.
   * You still get the benefit of reviewing topics according to how strong you